V L Nghaka

-V L Nghaka (born 1930) is an academician from the Indian State of Mizoram known for his efforts for the propagation and development of the Hindi language in Mizoram.
+V L Nghaka (born 1930) is an academic from the Indian State of Mizoram known for his efforts for the propagation and development of the Hindi language in Mizoram.
 He authored the first Hind-Mizo dictionary and got it published in the year 1965.
 In the year 2022, Govt of India honoured V L Nghaka by conferring the Padma Shri award for his contributions to literature and education.
 As per his citation for Padma Shri award, "He built a cultural bridge between Hindi and Mizo language by drafting a Hindi-Mizo dictionary.
 As an interpreter, he was instrumental in bringing the government and Mizo people closer.”

 Early life

 V L Nghaka was born in 1930.
 He is the first person from the Mizo ethnic group to pass the Shiksha Visharad a qualifying examination for school teachers.
 Much later, in 1976, he secured the MA degree and in 1980 the MEd degree.